SAFA mentoring program

 Mentoring serves as a source of ideas and advice that help mentees go forward.

 I would definitely encourage everyone to apply, you’ve got nothing to lose and everything to gain.

 Principles governing the mentoring programme

-The mentoring pilot from September 2022 to June 2023 consists of SAFA-organised online events and one-on-one meetings.
-The mentor-mentee pairs schedule their face-to-face meetings as they see fit.
+The mentoring program 2023-2024 consists of SAFA-organised online events and one-on-one meetings.
+The mentor-mentee pairs schedule their meetings as they see fit.

 They agree on the themes that are of mutual interest and discuss them to the preferred extent.
 Mentoring is based on mutual trust, which is reinforced by a mentoring agreement to be made by the people selected for the programme.

 Read more about the mentoring agreement: